 During everyday life, mistakes that usually don’t get made now get made.
 Not only that, but the host immediately rationalises any misguided action and dismisses their involvement, placing the blame elsewhere.
 He or she doesn’t take responsibility as competition and ambition run wild and supersede everything else before them.

-Unfortunately, this is the nature of Somebody-itus in today’s world.
+This is the nature of Somebody-itus, and unfortunately it’s all-too-common in today’s world.